psu13/mutable-states/content/summer of dark souls.md

 When you play this game that much, you start to memorize things.
 Instead of every area taking a week, you can do them in an hour, or at worst a night or two.
 Eventually the whole game just becomes short runs through the various areas that end in the boss fights.
 You'll mostly die only if you get loose and sloppy.

 Anyway, having reached a certain level of comfort, I started noodling with an SL1 character.
 At first I wanted to see how much of the beginning of the game I could get through fast.
 Then I wanted to play more with the Reinforced Club.
-Which is a fabulous weapon and one of the few that a level 1 character can use.
+This is a fabulous weapon and one of the few that a level 1 character can use.
 By the time I beat Ornstein and Smough (though with a summon) I felt like I could probably do the rest.
 For the most part I was right.
 The Four Kings took a few tries, and Bed of Chaos always sucks.
 But otherwise the late stages of the game were fairly nominal.

 The secret to the SL1 run is that while you are not leveling your character, you still get to level your equipment.
 Your major friends are